Layla and Majnun: Story

-Many other minor incidents happened between his madness and his death.
+Many other minor incidents took place between his madness and his death.
 Most of his recorded poetry was composed before his descent into madness.

 It is a tragic story of undying love much like the later Romeo and Juliet.
 This type of love is known as "virgin love" because the lovers never marry or consummate their passion.
 Other famous virgin love stories set in Arabia are the stories of Qays and Lubna, Kuthair and Azza, Marwa and Al Majnoun Al Faransi, and Antara and Abla.
 This literary motif is common throughout the world, notably in the Muslim literature of South Asia, such as Urdu ghazals.